orchetect/swift-midi-ui/README.md

 ## Documentation & Support

+See the [online documentation](https://swiftpackageindex.com/orchetect/swift-midi-ui/main/documentation) for this repository and the dedicated [code examples](https://github.com/orchetect/swift-midi-examples) repository.

-For documentation, support, and example code see the main [swift-midi](https://github.com/orchetect/swift-midi) repository.
+For support, feature requests, and bug reports see the main [swift-midi](https://github.com/orchetect/swift-midi) repository.

 ## Author